letsmake-uk/dharma-school/_posts/2015-04-30-week-1-worksheet.md

 ![S4A Logo](../img/S4A logo.png "S4A Logo")

 For a great little introduction to S4A, check out the first 10 pages or so of <a href="http://seymoursmith.net/lesson-site/img/S4A Presentation.pdf">this presentation</a>.
-When you first launch the program, if you don't have your Arduino connected your stage (the bit at the top right of your screen) will look like this :
+When you first launch the program, if you don't have your Arduino connected, your stage (the bit at the top right of your screen) will look like this :

 ![S4A Searching](../img/S4A searchingBoard.png "S4A Searching")

-When you connect the Arduino, the "Searching" should disappear and the numbers on the analog pins should start jumping around
+When you connect the Arduino, the "Searching..." message should disappear and the numbers on the analog pins should start jumping around

 ![S4A Found](../img/S4A foundBoard.png "S4A Found")

 Up in the top left of your screen are all the different categories of Scratch blocks for making your program.
+If you've used the original version of scratch before, this should be very familiar, apart from the additional section that comes with s4a, a blue one titled "Motion":

 ![S4A Categories](../img/S4A categories.png "S4A Categories")